minth1468/music-theory-101/README.md

 The hearing range of human ear is 20Hz - 20000Hz, thus all audible As can be obtained.
 The pitches are denoted from A0 to A9.

 Table.
-Audible A frequency table
+Audible frequency table of note A

 | Note Name | Frequency/Hz |
 | --------- | --------- |